Enapter/ucm-kit-open-hardware/README.md

 All schematics, CAD files and supplementary materials in this repository are subject of [Solderpad Hardware License v2.1](http://solderpad.org/licenses/SHL-2.1/).
 Feel free to modify and use for your own projects.

 Find more information about Enapter UCM Kit at [Enapter Developer's Portal](https://go.enapter.com/ucmkit-enpkit).

+# Release Notes

+Check out the [Changelog](./CHANGELOG.md) for the latest updates and release notes.